mendersoftware/mender-docs/05.Client-configuration/04.Polling-intervals/docs.md

 you can adjust these configuration settings with the steps described in [Configuring polling intervals](../../Artifacts/Build-customizations#configuring-polling-intervals).

-If you have already built the rootfs image, have a look at [Modifying a rootfs image](../../Artifacts/Modifying-a-rootfs-image) for steps on how to change these configurations in an existing rootfs update.
+If you have already built an Artifact containing the rootfs, have a look at [Modifying a Mender Artifact](../../Artifacts/Modifying-a-Mender-Artifact) for steps on how to change these configurations in an existing Artifact.